vmanoilov/s3scanner-webapp/SETUP-GITHUB.md

-# 🚀 GitHub Repository Setup Guide
+# 🚀 GitHub Repository Setup Guide for S3Scanner WebApp

-This guide will help you sync your S3Scanner Web Application to GitHub in just a few commands.
+This guide will help you sync your S3Scanner Web Application to GitHub at `https://github.com/vmanoilov/s3scanner-webapp`.

 ## 📋 Prerequisites

 - Git installed on your system
-- GitHub account
+- GitHub account (username: vmanoilov)
 - GitHub CLI (will be installed automatically if missing)

 ## 🎯 One-Command Setup